HenryChan00/Demo1/README.md

 # Demo1
-My 1st version of code
+- My 1st version of code
+- Then my 2nd version with some changes